 How can products be tested for safety?

-It is more difficult to test the ingredients in cosmetics for harmful long-term health problems such as cancer.
-It is not feasible to test every combination and dose of these ingredients in the actual products, which in any case frequently change.
-Testing new ingredients or products on people is not possible.
-Therefore, scientists must resort to other types of tests – typically at much higher doses and through different routes of exposure than people would normally have – to try to determine the potential of a chemical to cause cancer.
+Therefore, scientists must resort to other types of tests – typically of only 1 or 2 ingredients at a time and at much higher doses and through different routes of exposure than people would normally have through typical use of cosmetics– to try to determine the potential of a chemical to cause cancer.